-Pesticides

-Pesticides include herbicides, fungicides, rodenticides and insecticides.

-Products

-Phytosanitary Agrochemicals used for controlling pests and weeds including herbicides, fungicides and pesticides.

-Principles

-The 'intent' level of the standard, expressed in fundamental statements about a desired outcome.
+Pesticides Pesticides include herbicides, fungicides, rodenticides and insecticides.
+Phytosanitary Products Agrochemicals used for controlling pests and weeds including herbicides, fungicides and pesticides.
+Principles The 'intent' level of the standard, expressed in fundamental statements about a desired outcome.
+Producer An organization growing soy, e.g. a farmer Quantity The quantity of the material as measured by volume or weight.

-Producer

-An organization growing

-e.g. a farmer

-Quantity

-The quantity of the material as measured by volume or weight.

 For product transported by ship, this is the volume or weight at ship loading.
 For products transported by truck or train, this is the volume or weight at the weighbridge or scale.

-Sharecroppers

-A type of tenant farmer who is allowed by the owner to use the land in return for a share of the crop produced on the land.
+Sharecroppers A type of tenant farmer who is allowed by the owner to use the land in return for a share of the crop produced on the land.
+Standard Standards are documents containing technical specifications or other precise criteria which are used as rules, or guidelines and form the requirements to be met.
+RTRS claims The text used to communicate that a product is RTRS certified.

-Standard

-are documents containing Standards specifications or other precise criteria which are used as rules, or guidelines and form the requirements to be met.

-RTRS claims

-The text used to communicate that a product is RTRS certified.
 RTRS claims differ based on the specific Chain of Custody System used by the organization, as set out in the RTRS Communication and Claims Policy.

-Traditional Land Users

-Communities (or individuals where population is very sparse) that have been exercising use or access rights on the property being certified for an extended period of time.

-Water Bodies

-Wetlands/Surf Areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with Water/Superfi water that is static or flowing, fresh, brackish or cial Water/ salt, including areas of marine water the depth of which at low tide does not exceed six meters (Ramsar Convention).
+Traditional Land Users Communities (or individuals where population is very sparse) that have been exercising use or access rights on the property being certified for an extended period of time.
+Wetlands/Surface Water/Superficial Water/ Water Bodies Areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six meters (Ramsar Convention).
+Wildlife All animals, vertebrates, mammals or just big and more charismatic animals, that have not been domesticated or tamed and that usually live in a natural e nvironment.
+Workers Where used in this document 'workers' includes permanent, temporary and seasonal workers and sharecroppers.
+Zoning The classification of allowable or preferred land use.

-Wildlife

-All animals, vertebrates, mammals or just big and charismatic more animals, that have not been domesticated or tamed and that usu ally live in a natural environment.

-Workers

-Where used in this document 'workers' includes permanent, temporary and seasonal workers and sharecroppers.

-Zoning

-The classification of allowable or preferred land use.